AlexGalo0/AlexGalo0/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently learning ...React and Node JS
+- 🌱 I’m currently learning ...Everything
 - 👯 I’m looking to collaborate on ...
 All kind of projects.
 - 📫 How to reach me: alexgalo246@gmail.com.
 - 🎗️I have experience working with HTML,CSS, Java,Javascript,Typescript and SQL